Consensys/doc.rollups/docs/index.md

 ConsenSys Rollups is a framework for implementing [rollups](Concepts/Rollups/Overview.md) for the Ethereum blockchain.
 Rollups are layer 2 scaling solutions that improve the scalability of Ethereum networks by performing mass transaction validation offchain.

-ConsenSys Rollups supports any EVM-based protocol, including proof of work (PoW) and proof of authority (PoA) protocols.
+ConsenSys Rollups is an application-specific rollup with [partial anonymity](Concepts/Rollups/Partially-Anonymous-Rollups.md), and is designed for private transfers at scale.

-ConsenSys Rollups currently implements [partially anonymous rollups](Concepts/Rollups/Partially-Anonymous-Rollups.md), with plans to add support for other types of rollups (consensus-rollups and optimistic-rollups).
+In the long term ConsenSys Rollups plans to add support for ZK-EVM programmable rollups.

 ![Architecture](Images/ConsenSys-Rollups-Overview.png)

-ConsenSys Rollups introduces a centralized actor called an operator which consists of a manager and engine.
+ConsenSys Rollups introduces an actor called an operator which consists of a manager and engine.
 The operator receives and executes transactions, manages the state, and submits batch transactions to the Ethereum network.
 The blockchain nodes do not re-execute the transactions.